fabriciohod/StartStream/README.md

 ]
 ```

-> **Important:**
+> [!IMPORTANT]
-For OBS, use the folder path where the executable is located.
+> For OBS, use the folder path where the executable is located.
 Do not point directly to the executable file.

 ### PT-BR